manishmadugula/Notes/Code/spring.md

 }
 ```

+# Spring CLOUD
+- Provides a range of solution for configuration management, service discovery, circuit breakers, intelligent routing, control bus, one time token, global locks, leader election, distributed sessions, cluster state, microproxy.

+## Microservices
+- RESTFUL
+- Small well chosen deployable units with well defined bounded contexts.
+- Cloud Enabled, scale well
+- Decoupled so can swap various components and not affect the entire system if contracts are respected.
+- Adaption of new technologies easily
+- Dynamic Scaling and cost efficiency
+- Faster Release Cycles

+### Challenges
+- Choosing Bounded Contexts
+- Service Discovery (Eureka)
+- Configuration Management (Spring Cloud Configuration Server)
+  - We have multiple microservices and multiple instances in each environments and multiple environments, so lots of configurations
+- Dynamic Scale up and scale down.
+(Ribbon Load Balancing)
+- Visibility
+  - Monitoring the microservices (Netflix API Gateway)
+  - Centralized logging (Zipkin Distributed Tracing)
+  - Debugging
+- Cascading Failures/ Fault Tolerance (Hystrix and Resilence4j)

+## Dynamic Port in the response
+- Spring provides Environment Bean, which can extract environment variables.

+## Run multiple instances of the same service in intelliJ/Eclipse
+- Add a duplicate configuration and in the VM Properties provide ```-Dserver.port=some_custom_port``` and so on.

+## Call another microservice from inside one microservice
+- REST Template.

 # Important Jars
 - spring-boot-starter-web
   - Starter for building web, including RESTful, applications using Spring MVC.
 Uses Tomcat as the default embedded container